CorentinGC/docker-xmrig/README.md

 The container runs as privileged to enable msr kernel module.

-Dockerfile will fetch the last released binary for linux-x64, just rebuild image
+Dockerfile will fetch the last released sources, remove the min fees, and build the binary

 # Starting miner
 ## As daemon